rajinder-yadav/.vu/README.md

 ## Introduction

 If you're like me and code Vue.js using TypeScript, then you will find using "__vu__" will boost your productivity.
-It adds some convenience sane shortcuts and generates codes like Angular CLI.
+It adds "sane" convenience shortcuts and generates codes like Angular CLI.

-I dislike everything in one single file.
-Seperation of concern is a better design choice, it is cleaner as the code grows.

-I place Code for the Component Class, Template and Style in their own separate files.
+The Problem

+- The Vue CLI puts everything into a single file and fails to generate code.

-I got tired of creating the files and sub-folder manually and then using snippets to generate the source code.
+So I got tired of creating the files and sub-folder manually and then using snippets to generate the source code.
 This is when "vu" was born, it does all this with easy to use commands.

+The Fix

+- Separation of concern is a smart design choice, it is cleaner as the code grows.
+- Create separate files for Component Class, Template and Styles.
+  - Co-locate Component files under their own subfolder.
+- Generate files and skeleton code, code snippets are good but gets repetitive.

 ![image](images/folder.png)

-Vue CLI is not enough, so I coded a Bash script to extend it, this turned into "vu".
+Vue CLI is not enough, so I coded a Bash script to extend it, this turned into the "vu" CLI.
 If you find it useful, let me know on twitter.

 You can follow me: [@dev_mentor](https://twitter.com/dev_mentor)

 __TIP__

-When creating a TypeScript project, unselect Bable and just choose Typescript from the CLI prompt.
+When creating a TypeScript project, deselect Bable and just choose Typescript from the CLI prompt.
 Using Bable with Bable plugins for TypeScript is not TypeScript.

-There is no advantage since TypeScript is a superset of ECMAScript and future proof.
+There is no advantage using both, since TypeScript is a super-set of ECMAScript and future proof.

 ![image](images/vue-ts.png)